 - Preheat grill to medium heat.

 - Wash fruit.
 Cut fruit into slices according to type.
 Pineapple: 3/4-inch slices.
 Peach and plums: cut in half with pits removed.

 - Apply a light coat of oil on outer layer of fruit.

 - Place on clean grill.
 Cover and cook until visible grill marks are present and fruit is tender (~5 minutes).

-Lauren Elkins, R.D. for Marina Del Rey Hospital is a highly-qualified dietician and nutritionist is focused on teaching patients, staff and hospital visitors about the benefits of healthy eating for optimal nutrition.
+Lauren Elkins, R.D. for Marina Del Rey Hospital, is a dietitian and nutritionist who is focused on teaching patients, staff and hospital visitors about the benefits of healthy eating for optimal nutrition.
 Lauren has taught numerous diabetic classes, weight management and healthy eating seminars.
-Lauren is recognized as a trusted resource that provides an understanding for the importance of health, fitness and wellness.
+Lauren is recognized as a trusted resource who provides an understanding of the importance of health, fitness and wellness.